Point Pleasant, West Virginia: Mothman

 Paranormal enthusiasts flock to Point Pleasant in search of Mothman, a creature said to be a harbinger of imminent disaster that inhabits an abandoned TNT factory from World War II.
 John Keel published a book in 1975 entitled The Mothman Prophecies, and a film inspired by the novel was released in January 2002.
 Later, another film, loosely based on the legend, was also released.
 The town is host to a Mothman Museum, and every year, it holds a Mothman Festival that features tours, pageants, balls, films, music, and other events to celebrate what they consider "one of Point Pleasant's largest tourist attractions".
 A 12-foot-tall metallic statue of the creature stands in Point Pleasant.

-The Sheepsquatch (The White Thing)
+Sheepsquatch (The White Thing)

 The Sheepsquatch or the "White Thing" is a legendary cryptid rumored to inhabit Point Pleasant.
 According to local folklore, during the 1990s, women driving through the TNT area saw a creature described as being seven to eight feet tall covered in shaggy white hair with legs like a man, a face like a sheep, and horns like a ram's.
 Other stories include a miner who said they saw a big white grey thing, unnamed motorists who reported an animal with a long face that looked to be covered in rags, and a hunter who claimed to see an animal with horns and human hands.